This module is part of Tuleap Entreprise. It might not be available on your installation of Tuleap.

 Run a first build to configure the job.
 This job will fail.

-At second run it should prompt for a campaign name, create a new campaign “Test automated ttm from jenkins” with the same test definitions than in previous steps.
-After a few moment, the pipeline should succeed and your test campaign in TTM is updated.
+At second run it should prompt for a campaign name.
+Create a new campaign “Test automated ttm from jenkins” with the same test definitions than in previous steps.
+After a few moment, the pipeline should succeed and your test campaign in Test Management is updated.

 Launch automated tests from the Test Management campaign¶